Skip to main content

 prettier table with filtering

-And just like that, you've used the GraphQL Playground to query data from your Poly Lens tenant, parsed the results, and created a usable table to drill into the details.
+You have now used the GraphQL Playground to query data from your Poly Lens Account (Tenant), parsed the results, and created a usable table to drill into the details.
 Nice work! 👏🏼